rdk/p2rank/misc/tutorials/training-tutorial.md

 ## Preparing the environment

-Training and optimization runs can be run from the project directory (repo root) using `./prank.sh` wrapper.
+Training and optimization runs can be run from the project directory (repo root) using `./prank.sh` script.

 * clone P2Rank repo (https://github.com/rdk/p2rank)
 * clone dataset repo (https://github.com/rdk/p2rank-datasets) or prepare your datasets
 * copy `misc/local-env.sh` to root directory of the project and edit it according to your machine (the file is then included by `prank.sh`)
+  * `cd p2rank; cp misc/local-env.sh .`
-* you will need a lot of memory: at least to store the whole training dataset of feature vectors and a trained model and then some (see _Raquired memory and memory/time trade-offs_)
+* set available memory with `-Xmx32G` parameter.
+You will need a lot of memory: at least to store the whole training dataset of feature vectors and a trained model and then some (see _Raquired memory and memory/time trade-offs_)

+Note: for continuos work/experimentation is better to clone the git repo, have local java config in `local-env.sh` and use `prank.sh` for running experiments as described here.
+The reason is that that way it will be easy to download updates (`git pull`) ot switch to a different P2Rank version (`git checkout`).
+If you decide to use downloaded `.tar.gz` distribution or `.zip` source package this will not be easily possible.

 ## Training and evaluation